 Simple English definitions for legal terms

-Read a random definition: indemnity
+Read a random definition: capital lease

 A fictitious business name is a name that a person or company uses to do business under a different name than their legal name.
 For example, if Jane Doe starts a catering business called JD Catering, that is a fictitious business name.
 Sometimes, states require approval or registration to use a fictitious business name, and there may be rules about what words can be used in the name.
 It's important to follow the rules and get the necessary approvals to use a fictitious business name.